Opinion | How Republicans will try to cripple the commission investigating the insurrection

 After all, real subpoena power might permit the commission to reconstruct the answers to some big unknowns around what Trump knew while the mob rampaged through the Capitol.

 There is mounting evidence that Trump was aware that then-vice president Mike Pence’s life was in danger when Trump again riled up the mob against him.
-And Trump reportedly sided with the mob as insurrectionists were crashing into the office of House minority leader Kevin McCarthy.
+And Trump reportedly sided with the mob as insurrectionists were crashing into the office of House Minority Leader Kevin McCarthy.
 Witnesses can contribute a great deal to filling in this full picture.

-Rep. Eric Swalwell (D-Calif.), who served as one of the impeachment managers, said that a serious reckoning will have to include digging deeper into Trump’s role and conduct, and as such will require subpoena power.
+Rep. Eric Swalwell (D-Calif.), who served as one of the impeachment managers, said a serious reckoning will have to include digging deeper into Trump’s role and conduct, and as such will require subpoena power.

 “I don’t think we can get a full picture of what happened without subpoenaing uncooperative witnesses,” Swalwell told me.

-Congressional expert Norm Ornstein thinks it’s unlikely that Republicans will willingly permit this commission to have real subpoena power.
+Congressional expert Norman Ornstein thinks it’s unlikely that Republicans will willingly permit this commission to have real subpoena power.

 “I would be very surprised if they do,” Ornstein told me.
 “They don’t want a commission that’s going to be able to show in even more vivid detail the culpability of Trump.”